Telecommunications in India: Television broadcasting

 Television broadcasting began in India in 1959 by Doordarshan, a state-run medium of communication, and had slow expansion for more than two decades.
 The policy reforms of the government in the 1990s attracted private initiatives in this sector, and since then, satellite television has increasingly shaped popular culture and Indian society.
 However, still, only the government-owned Doordarshan has the licence for terrestrial television broadcast.
 Private companies reach the public using satellite channels; both cable television as well as DTH has obtained a wide subscriber base in India.
-In 2012, India had about 148 million TV homes of which 126 million has access to cable and satellite services.